star-jcanjij/phantomwalletsetup/README.md

-# Trust Wallet Support Number Toll Free +18704066577
+# Set Up a Phantom Wallet